 next arrow

-The risk of such an approach is that it can lead to the propagation of false beliefs based on incomplete information.
-Contrary to what some may believe, Wikipedia has no mechanism for checking on or maintaining the accuracy of the information it contains, allowing falsehoods, hoaxes and libels to exist on the site for years.
-This situation is compounded by a lack of accountability for anything published.
+Contrary to what some may believe, Wikipedia has no mechanism for checking or maintaining the accuracy of the information it contains, allowing falsehoods, hoaxes and libels to exist on the site for years, a situation compounded by a lack of accountability for anything published.
+The wiki model of collaboration was clearly a success in quickly starting an online encyclopedia, but is equally clearly inappropriate for developing a reliable one.

-We do not have the hubris to grandly claim that we will ever be a repository of all human knowledge.
-But what we do aim for is to provide the best information available on those topics that we do cover, fully supported by good quality references to source material that provides the reader with opportunities for further research.
-And unlike Wikipedia, we have the advantage of being able to make use of newer technologies, so we use a consistent centralised citation system and are able to continuously monitor for link rot, so any broken links can be quickly updated.
+We do not have the hubris to claim that we will ever be a repository of all human knowledge, an impossible goal.
+Our aim is to provide reliable information on those topics that we do cover, fully supported by good quality references to source material that provides the reader with opportunities for further research.
+And unlike Wikipedia we use a consistent, centralised citation system, and continuously monitor for link rot, so any broken links are quickly updated.

 Please feel free to contact usGet in touch! with any comments.